PyDataLondon/pydatalondon.github.io/submit-a-talk/index.md

 1. Visit [PyData London's Meetup page](http://www.meetup.com/PyData-London-Meetup/)
    and get in touch via "Contact" button
-2. Send the organisers a message and one of us will get back to you asap
+2. Send the organisers a message and one of us will get back to you asap.
+Please make sure to include a title, a short abstract and an email address
 ![contact_us_image](/img/contact_us_meetup_box.jpg)

 ## Speaking at PyData London Conferences

-Request for proposal will open about 3 months before the conference.
-Our next conference will take place in 2017 - watch this space!
+Our next conference will take place in [May 2017](pydata.org/london2017/), hosted by Bloomberg!
+The Call for Proposal is now closed.